Table of Contents

 - Central stimulation of the sensation of thirst and a desire for salt resulting in increased intake of water and salt

-- Stimulation of ADH secretion resulting in increased water retention
+- Stimulation of antidiuretic hormone (ADH) secretion resulting in increased water retention

-Blood volume and, consequently, blood pressure are increased via the first four mechanisms.
+Blood volume and consequently blood pressure are increased via the 1st 4 mechanisms.

 Angiotensin acts via several angiotensin receptors, which signal by means of both phospholipase C and inhibition of adenylate cyclase.
 There are different isoforms.
 One of them inhibits renin liberation in an autoregulative manner.